Take 1-2 approved courses alongside UCLA students for college credit!

 COMM 140: Theory of Persuasive Communication [ONLINE]

-COMM 145: Situation Comedy and American Culture [ONLINE]
+COMM 145: Television Sitcom and American Culture [ONLINE]

 COMM 157: Celebrity, Fame, and Social Media

-COMM 187: Ethical and Policy Issues – Intensive
+COMM 187: Ethical and Policy Issues in Institutions of Mass Communication – Intensive

 Community Health Sciences